simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-powershell-wsl-guide/index.en.md

 ### PowerShell in Action: Basic Commands and Scripting

-Let's explore a simple example of how PowerShell can be used to retrieve system information.
+Here's a look at a simple example of how PowerShell can be used to retrieve system information.
 To get the processor information, you can use the following command:

 ```bash
 Get-WmiObject Win32_Processor | Select-Object Name, Manufacturer, MaxClockSpeed